 And a final suggestion.
-During one-on-ones, we ask people if they feel like you are wasting their time.
+During one-on-ones, we should ask people if they feel like you are wasting their time.
 If we have a good, trustful relationship, then we can get good insights into being a better leader.
-And if we are not conducting one-on-ones as a leader, then we should start.
+And if we are not conducting one-on-ones as a leader, then we should start with them.

 Getting time under control

 If you want to get back into control, you need to know where time was spent.
 This is the starting point - no substitution.
 I recommend maintaining a detailed time log.
 Start taking notes.